sampersand/knight/README.md

 Unofficial Tag-line: "Knight: Runs everywhere.
 Not because it's cross-platform, but because it has a implementation in virtually all major languages."

+Checkout the [community](COMMUNITY.md), and join us on discord: https://discord.gg/SE3TjsewDk.

 # Implementations
-The following is the list of all languages that's supported.
+The following is the list of all languages that I've written it in.
 All in-progress implementations are in separate branches.

 | Language | 100% Spec Conformance | Documented | Mostly Functional | Begun | Notes |
 | -------- |:---------------------:|:----------:|:-----------------:|:-----:| ----- |